chriskrycho/v5.chriskrycho.com/site/journal/Read the Code/Using Drop for Safety in Rust.md

 So Rust does something totally different here instead: it *keeps* a mutable reference to the original `Vec`, and it only ever reads from and updates the original storage.
 It can do that because of Rust’s ownership rules: nothing else is allowed to get read or write access to the original `Vec` as long as the iterator produced by `Vec::drain` exists, so nothing can ever get into a buggy state by invalidating the iterator or its backing storage (for example, by mutating the values in the `Vec`, changing its length, etc.).

-Rust does this [by creating a new data structure][drain-method-impl], quite reasonably named [`Drain`][drain-struct-docs], which [holds onto][drain-struct-impl] that mutable reference to the original `Vec` and a range iterator for accessing the values of the `Vec` without.
+Rust does this [by creating a new data structure][drain-method-impl], quite reasonably named [`Drain`][drain-struct-docs], which [holds onto][drain-struct-impl] that mutable reference to the original `Vec` and a range iterator for accessing the values of the `Vec` by indexing into it.
 When you then use iterator methods on that, it walks over the `Vec` by using the range iterator to access specific elements in the `Vec`—and, critically, it does this by returning their values via an unsafe `std::ptr::read` call to return the internal value immediately.

 [drain-method-impl]: https://github.com/rust-lang/rust/blob/1f3bf231e160b9869e2a85260fd6805304bfcee2/library/alloc/src/vec/mod.rs#L2603-L2631
 [drain-struct-docs]: https://doc.rust-lang.org/1.83.0/std/vec/struct.Drain.html